nodejs/modules/GOALS.md

 # Goals that are not expected for the first iteration

 1. 100% stable Loader APIs
-    * Any Loader APIs shipped must have a forward compatible appraoch towards their usage, such as providing a feature dection mechanism or versioned API.
+    * Any Loader APIs shipped must have a forward compatible approach towards their usage, such as providing a feature dection mechanism or versioned API.
 2. Treatment of `.js` file extension as ESM by default
 3. Support for the following URL schemes: `data:`, `blob:`, and `https:`